clintonbess/clintonprime-site/README.md

 - Serve the frontend at `https://yourdomain.com`
 - Reverse-proxy `/api/*` and `/media/*` to the API service (e.g., `http://127.0.0.1:3000`)
 - No frontend code changes needed; relative paths continue to work

+Note: You already implemented this reverse-proxy.
+For new deployments, rebuild the frontend and run the commands above to publish the new files, then reload Nginx.

 Example Nginx server block: